-- establishment of the overall strategic direction and leadership of the company; - approving and monitoring the implementation by management of the company's strategic plan to achieve those objectives; - reviewing performance against its stated objectives, by receiving regular management reports on business situation, opportunities and risks; - monitoring and review of the companies controls and systems including those concerned with regulatory matters to ensure statutory compliance and the highest ethical standards; and - review and adoption of budgets and forecasts and monitoring the results against stated targets.
+- establishment of the overall strategic direction and leadership of the Company; - approving and monitoring the implementation by management of the Company's strategic plan to achieve those objectives; - reviewing performance against its stated objectives, by receiving regular management reports on business situation, opportunities and risks; - monitoring and review of the companies controls and systems including those concerned with regulatory matters to ensure statutory compliance and the highest ethical standards; and - review and adoption of budgets and forecasts and monitoring the results against stated targets.

 The Board sets the corporate strategy and financial targets with the aim of creating long-term value for shareholders.
-In accordance with Recommendation 1.2, the Board undertakes appropriate checks before appointing a new director or putting forward to shareholders a candidate for election and provides shareholders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
-The company has written agreements with each director of the company in accordance with Recommendation 1.3.
+In accordance with Recommendation 1.2, the Board undertakes appropriate checks before appointing a new Director or putting forward to shareholders a candidate for election and provides shareholders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a Director.
+The Company has written agreements with each Director of the Company in accordance with Recommendation 1.3.
 The Company Secretary is accountable directly to the Board on all matters to do with the proper functioning of the Board, in accordance with Recommendation 1.4.

-At this stage of the company's development, considering the very small size of the workforce, the Board has chosen not to establish a formal diversity policy or formal objectives for gender diversity, as described in Recommendation 1.5.
-The company does not discriminate on the basis of age, ethnicity or gender and when a position becomes vacant the company seeks to employ the best candidate available for the position.
-Currently all directors are male.
+At this stage of the Company's development, considering the very small size of the workforce, the Board has chosen not to establish a formal diversity policy or formal objectives for gender diversity, as described in Recommendation 1.5.
+The Company does not discriminate on the basis of age, ethnicity, religion or gender and when a position becomes vacant the Company seeks to employ the best candidate available for the position.
+The board comprises 1 female and 2 male Directors.

-Given the size and nature of the company a formal process for evaluating the performance of the Board and the directors in accordance with Recommendation 1.6 has not been developed.
-The company has formalized a process to review the performance of senior executives, as described in Recommendation 1.7.
-Performance of senior executives includes but is not limited to the achievement of goals set by the Board and performance behaviours in line with company values.
+Given the size and nature of the Company a formal process for evaluating the performance of the Board and the Directors in accordance with Recommendation 1.6 has not been developed.
+The Company has formalised a process to review the performance of senior executives, as described in Recommendation 1.7.
+Performance of senior executives includes but is not limited to the achievement of goals set by the Board and performance behaviours in line with Company values.